bhentschel/vip.org/_pages/program.md

 # Program: Monday, October 22, 2018 (9am - 6pm)

 The entire VisInPractice program is dedicated to everyone interested in the **practical aspects of data visualization and visual analytics**.
-The focus will be on how to solve real use cases rather than discussing them from the more abstract, academic perspective.
+The focus will be on how to solve real use cases rather than discussing them from an academic perspective.
 The program targets both newcomers to visualization and visual analysis as well as returning members of the community seeking to learn about new tools and practices.

-In the months leading up to the event, we will be updating this program with a detailed schedule indicating the order and times of the talks. **Click on a speaker to see their talk title, abstract, and bio**:
+**Click on a speaker to see their talk title, abstract, and bio**:
 <div class="imagemap">
 <img src="../assets/speakers.png" width="100%" title="VisInPractice 2018 talk series speakers"  alt="VisInPractice 2018 talk series speakers">
 <a target="" alt="Michael Behrisch" title="Michael Behrisch" href="#behrisch" style="top: 0%; left: 0%; width: 25%; height: 33%;">